GreinaHQ/IEX.js/README.md

 # IEX.js

+> **This library is in early development, so there might be breaking changes**

-A JavaScript client for the IEX Cloud API, usable in both NodeJS and browsers.
+A universal JavaScript client for the IEX Cloud API, therefor usable in both NodeJS and browsers.

 ## Installation